wingify/readme-central/docs/SDK Reference/server-side-sdks/fme-java/fme-java-initialization.md

 ### Gateway Service

-The VWO FME Gateway Service enhances Feature Management and Experimentation (FME) SDKs by enabling pre-segmentation based on user location and user agent.
+The VWO FE Gateway Service enhances Feature Experimentation (FE) SDKs by enabling pre-segmentation based on user location and user agent.
 It ensures minimal latency and improved security.
 The service can be customized via the gateway\_service parameter during initialization.

 ```java
 VWOInitOptions vwoInitOptions = new VWOInitOptions();